Cactoidal/GodotEthersV3/README.md

 Note that every function mentioned on this page is defined in the `Ethers.gd` singleton, and can be accessed by calling the singleton, e.g. `Ethers.get_calldata()`.
 ___

+### A Note on Security

+This is experimental, alpha software, in a state of ongoing development, intended for usage on testnets.

+---

 ### `get_calldata(ABI, function_name, args=[])`

 `ABI` is your contract's ABI.
 It needs to be pasted into a .gd file somewhere so you can call it.